-The TU Presidential Scholarship is the most prestigious academic merit award given by the University.
-The award is based on a number of factors, including exceptional performance in a rigorous college preparatory curriculum, ACT/SAT scores, demonstrated leadership and/or service.
-The Presidential Scholarship Program recognizes scholars who will make a difference in the world.
+The TU Presidential Scholarship is the most generous academic merit award given by The University of Tulsa.
+The award is based on several factors, including exceptional performance in a rigorous college preparatory curriculum, demonstrated leadership, and/or service using TULSA as an acronym:

-- National Merit Finalists who list The University of Tulsa as School of Choice with National Merit Scholarship Corporation
+- National Merit Semifinalists who list The University of Tulsa as School of Choice with National Merit Scholarship Corporation

 - National Hispanic Scholars who rank in the top 10% of their graduating class